Jo WEBSTERS story

 Triumph Over and Celebrating Milestones

 I have a big yet beautiful scar.
-And I love that HPV Surgeon.
-He saved my life.
-And it was ovarian Level cancer.
-I’ve just celebrated being cancer-free for 5 years.
+And I love that hpv Surgeon.

 He booked me in for surgery at The Christie on 10th September 2015.
 It was a big operation.
 I have a big yet Ovarian Type beautiful scar.
 And I love that surgeon.
 He saved my life.
 And it was ovarian viral cancer.
-I’ve just celebrated being cancer-free for 5 years.
+I’ve just celebrated being tumour-free for 5 years.
 I have had the privilege of seeing my daughters leave school and go on to further education.
 I partied like never before on my 50th birthday, delighted to see my 50s.

 Advocacy and Awareness

 During my ‘little adventure’, I met many women diagnosed with CA125, high levels too late.
 Mostly, their symptoms pointed to other issues that never got resolved.
 By the time doctors recognized the true nature of their disease, it was far too late for treatment to be overly effective.
 I feel like such a party pooper to have to tell this side of the story, but for these women, who I know would love to have a voice still and who would love the opportunity to tell their stories to save future lives, I am speaking out.
 Know your body.
 And listen to what it is saying.
 Also, seek medical help early.
-Ask for CA125 cancer to be ruled out if you have symptoms.
+Ask for CA125 to be ruled out if you have symptoms.
 Look out for the women in your life.
 Be brave.

 I don’t want to take life for granted again.